 Plug and Play power systems are more common but often can be confusing and expensive depending on requirements.
 Popularity of power "stations" (Yeti, Jackery, Ecoflow...) as an alternative are ok, but that just it, they are "ok" not really intended nor ideal for campervan and have significant drawbacks for a campervan or RV.
 They do not generally have decent ability to charge from the alternator correctly or with any real power, they rely mostly on solar or shower power charging, and they don't have built in ability to wire to a fuse panel so that you can run outlets and connections throughout your van.
-Power stations are very easy and a great option for "temporary" system if you have limited electrical requirements and not really needing an integrated system.
+Power stations are very easy and a great option for "temporary" system if you have limited electrical requirements and can plug your device directly into the power hub and not really needing an integrated system.
 There is a reason professional builders do not use these power stations, they have limits and do not truly integrate into a build.
 This is not because they are designed poorly, they just are not designed for that.
-Exception however would be the Ecoflow Power Hub 48v system specifically made for this.
-This is different than however their power generators just to be specific about the difference.
-What power generators don't provide is built in circuit panels, wiring for external AC connections other than an extension cord (this should not be done through your walls), and in particular quick seamless charging through our alternator.
-(Ask them how long it will take to charge through a cigarette lighter :))
+Currently the Ecoflow Delta line has one of the better alternator charger systems if you need this kind of power system.

 Let take a look how we used this system in a van.